- Review the System Requirements section of the Zoom Support Page.

 Online communication tools

 - Take a few moments to review the communication expectations for students.
-For example, is the Chat tool available for on-going question and answer?
+For example, is the Chat tool available for ongoing questions and answers?

 - Greet students via Audio (microphone) and Chat tools.